-Choose a solid coffee table that touches the ground or one with chunky legs to complement a sofa with high skinny legs.
+Choose a solid black marble coffee table that touches the ground or one with chunky legs to complement a sofa with high skinny legs.

 If your sofa has low or no visible legs, then opt for a coffee table that has high skinny legs.
 A good question to ask yourself is “does the room feel leggy’ (both the sofa and coffee table have raised skinny legs)?” and “is the room grounded?”.
 If your answer is, “Yes, it feels leggy” and “No, it doesn’t feel grounded”, then you might have to reconsider the design of a coffee table to balance the space.

 Know What You Need

 Think about what you need in a coffee table.
 Do need a design with storage or one with lots of surface space?
 Do you put your feet up on the coffee table?
 Maybe an ottoman is a better choice for you.
 If you need a kid-friendly piece, then a rounded and non-glass coffee table is a safer option than a rectangular glass coffee table.
 Picking the right material is important too.

 Glass coffee tables help keep the space feeling open and light, especially in smaller homes where you want to avoid making your space feel cramped and cluttered.
 Wooden coffee tables are versatile and timeless pieces that will suit most interiors, and add natural warmth to make the living room more inviting.
 A nest of side tables is a versatile choice and great for small spaces.
 On the off chance that you really want a smidgen of extravagance, velvet armchair and black velvet armchair will most likely currently be one of your no.1 textures.